 6. Public House

 Designed to be sort of like a British pub, this is a great place for a juicy burger and an ice-cold beer.

-They have a nice selection of craft beers from around Mexico as well as a really fantastic cocktail menu.
+They have a nice selection of craft beers from around Mexico as well as a fantastic cocktail menu.

-I really loved the burger here and the fries were skinny and crispy on the outside and fluffy on the inside.
+I loved the burger here and the fries were skinny and crispy on the outside and fluffy on the inside.

 They also are one of the only places in town where you can get a Beyond Meat burger.
-Plus they have a house-made veggie burger that I really loved, cauliflower wings, and polenta fries so overall, it’s a great option for vegetarians and vegans, too.
+Plus they have a house-made veggie burger that I loved, cauliflower wings, and polenta fries so overall, it’s a great option for vegetarians and vegans, too.

 7. El Pescador Poke Bar

 If you need yet another place for delicious poke bowls (I never knew how much I loved poke bowls until I got to Sayulita!), get yourself to El Pescador.

 I liked their traditional poke bowl (the others all seem to have some sort of mayonnaise dressing which I did not love).
 However, they also make seriously great sushi.

 I think I might prefer the sushi options to the poke bowls, but I would order both again.
 The seafood was fresh and flavorful and the rolls were packed full of rice, fish, and vegetables.